Judge sentences high school football player in assault case

 Meanwhile, the victim’s family has sued the school district for $10 million in damages, contending the assault was the culmination of months of racist taunts and physical abuse at the high school.
 The lawsuit is still pending.

 However, on Friday, Howard’s attorney, Brad Calbo, argued that the case was not about racism nor was it about rape.
-Instead, he contended, the victim simply backed up toward his client, who was sitting on a bench, with a hanger hanging between his buttocks.
 Calbo says that Howard kicked the victim, but did not kick the hanger on purpose.

 “The racist stuff, it’s not there,” Calbo said.
 “They’re absurd allegations … this has all been blown out of proportion for the pursuit of money.”

-Deputy Attorney General Casey Hemmer also said that a medical examination of the victim’s rectum found no internal or external injuries, adding that the victim did say an assault did occur in the locker room.
+Deputy Attorney General Casey Hemmer also said that a medical examination of the victim found no internal or external injuries, adding that the victim did say an assault occurred in the locker room.

 The victim’s adoptive parents walked out of the hearing during Calbo’s presentation.
 They declined to comment, other than refer to the mother’s comments made earlier in the hearing, explaining to the judge that she “felt the plea was so unfair.”